RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/Day_1/README.md

      4. Signed and unsigned arithmetic operations

 Day_1 started with an introductory session by @Kunalghosh and @Stevehoover.
-They briefed us about the entire woksop flow.
+They briefed us about the entire wokshop flow.
 We were made familiar with the VSD-IAT platform and using the lab instances .

 A brief overview of how the higher level languages are converted to assembly and then into machine/binary format, and then finally how it gets comverted into a chip layout was given in a hierarchical manner.
 We were introduced to RISC-V ISA and GNU Compiler Toolchain.
 We were made familiar with the various types of RISC-V instructions sets, such as: